Last Updated on

 - Cons: Need to carry camping equipment to the top, 2 or 3 days required.

 May to October is the best time to hike anywhere in the Karakoram range.
+These are the Summer months in Northern Pakistan.
 Beyond October things will start to get extremely cold and snowy.

 This will very much depend on which option you are taking.
 For options two and three you will obviously need complete camping gear.
 For option one you will want to hike minimal and keep your pack light.
-For any option I would recommend the following:
+For all options I would recommend the following:

-Water bottle with a filter: This will allow you to safely refill at Hapakun base camp.
-I use a Water To Go bottle which you can buy here.
+- Water bottle with a filter: This will allow you to safely refill at Hapakun base camp.
+I use a Water To Go bottle

 All distances and elevations used in this post were recorded on my phone using the map.me app.